ziap/ziap.github.io/content/blog/sin-approx/index.md

 ```

 It's interesting to benchmark and compare these with the standard library
 implementation, but I don't expect it to do better.
-The benefit from creating
+The benefit of creating my
-my own sine function is that I now have full control over it and can change it
+own sine function is that I now have full control over it and can change it
 however I want.
-If one day I decide that half-turns or degrees are better then
+If one day I decide that half-turns or degrees are better, then
 I can easily switch to those.
 I can also use a lower-degree polynomial to
 increase execution speed at the cost of precision.
-It's always nice have the
+It's always nice to have the
 ability to customize a tool for your needs and preferences.